Biography

 Born: 2/27/1908, Died: 10/11/1984

 Between his return to Philadelphia and the close of World War II, Bishop worked in a number of firms in the region, including Paul Beidler, Thomas & Martin, W. R. Morton Keast, and Baader, Young & Schultze.
 Bishop was also employed by R.C.A in this period, and by engineers Moody & Hutchison.
 In 1945, he formed a partnership with John W. Wright, which continued until 1951.
 In 1952, Bishop formed a new firm with Newcomb T. Montgomery, which they considered the successor to the practice of Bishop & Wright.
 In 1962, Montgomery & Bishop were joined by C. Treat Arnold.
 Bishop was a director of the Philadelphia Chapter of the AIA in 1951-2.
 He also became part of the faculty of the University of Pennsylvania's School of Fine Arts in 1952, where he was brought on as a lecturer by dean G. Holmes Perkins as part of the young and energetic teaching staff Perkins used to supplant the school's Beaux-Arts traditions with modernist progressivism.
 Bishop's first-hand knowledge of Wright's theories and his talent for designing with wood in Wright's vein were important contributions to the architectural curriculum in this formative period.
-Bishop continued to teach at Penn until 1960, where he had risen in rank from lecturer to Assistant Professor, and also served as a visiting critic at Cornell.
+Bishop continued to teach at Penn until 1960, rising in rank from lecturer to Assistant Professor.
+He also served as a visiting critic at Cornell.

-Bishop was one of the founders of Bryn Gweled (begun 1939), a cooperative homestead community in Bucks County, Pennsylvania, where he designed houses (along with Paul Beidler, Walter T. Robinson, Cornelius Bogert, and Thomas S. Michener) and made his residence.
+Bishop was one of the founders of Bryn Gweled (begun 1939), a cooperative homestead community in Bucks County, Pennsylvania, where he designed houses (along with Paul Beidler, Walter T. Robinson, Cornelius Bogert, and Thomas S. Michener), and made his residence.
 He retired from practice in 1972.

 Written by Emily T. Cooperman.